rajiyyah/learning-stuff/Kubernetes/Kubernetes.md

 * SC provisions PV **dynamically** when PVC claims it.

-* SC is created via yaml configuration file. *StorageClass* as *kind*
+* SC is created via yaml configuration file. *StorageClass* as *kind*.

-* StorageBackend is defined in the SC components using the *provisioner* attribute
+* StorageBackend is defined in the SC components using the *provisioner* attribute.

-* Each storage backend has their own provisioner that Kubernetes offers
+* Each storage backend has their own provisioner that Kubernetes offers :-

     * Internal provisioner (prefix) : *kubernetes.io*